 After the installation, you can install the Management Client on other computers.
-You can also configure alternative methods for accessing the Management Client, such as running the Management Client in a web browser or through Java Web Start.
+You can also run the Management Client in a web browser.

-Note: For third-party hardware, we recommend installing a Management Client on the same computer as the Management Server.
+For third-party hardware, we recommend installing a Management Client on the same computer as the Management Server.

-Install the SMC in Demo Mode on page 41 Install the SMC in Linux from the command line on page 42
+Install the SMC in Demo Mode on page 47 Install the SMC in Linux from the command line on page 49